ElijahAFrancis/readme-generator/generatedREADME.md

   [License](license)

   ## Description
-  Generates a README file for your applications
+  Generates a README file for your repositories

   ## Installation
   none

   ## Usage
-  Type 'node index.js' into your console and enter responses to each prompt
+  Type 'node index.js' into your console and enter responses to each prompt.

   ## contribution
   none